twisted/twisted/docs/core/development/policy/test-standard.rst

 The only exceptions to this are unit tests for a real reactor implementation.
 Unit tests for protocol implementations or other application code should not use a reactor.
-Unit tests for real reactor implementations should not use the global reactor, but should instead use :api:`twisted.internet.test.reactormixins.ReactorBuilder` so they can be applied to all of the reactor implementations automatically.
+Unit tests for real reactor implementations should not use the global reactor, but should instead use ``twisted.internet.test.reactormixins.ReactorBuilder`` so they can be applied to all of the reactor implementations automatically.
 In no case should new unit tests use the global reactor.